hchen725/HW2-BFS/README.md

 test_bfs_traversal:
 Given the tiny_network.adjlist, get all nodes that it traverses and in the order it traverses.
 Assert that the fifth node is Martin Kampmann

+test_empty_network:
+Ensure that the network provided is not empty.
+* Given an empty network, raise an exception, yielding a bad result
+* Given a non-empty network, no action taken, output is none

 # Assignment Tasks